BigBorg/Assignments-for-Datascience/Practical Machine Learning Project/project.md

     baseline <- summary(training_feature$classe)[1]/nrow(training_feature)

 Our traning data contains 5 classes.
-Our model accuracy should be larger than 0.2843747, which is accuracy of predictiong the majority class all the time.
+Our model accuracy should be larger than 0.2843747, which is accuracy of predicting the majority class all the time.

 Train Models Using Cross Validation